voedger/voedger-docs/README.md

 ## What can Voedger do?

 Voedger platform is perfect to build and operate software aimed to store and process data in multiple clusters around the world.
-Let's list a few segments where Voedger can be an excellent match:
+We beleive that Voedger can be a good choice for applications in the following domains:

 * Hotel/Restaurant/Cafe management
 * Issue/Project management
 * Online stores
 * Internet of Things
-* Messengers, Social networks
+* Messengers, social networks

 ## What Voedger is NOT